kfahn22/supershape/README.md

 ## Shaders

-  You can also render SUPER shapes using a shader.
+  You can also render fun SUPER shapes using a shader.
 To do this in p5.js, you must load a frag file.
 It utilizes the GPU, so the rendering is very fast.
 You can make some really crazy awesome shapes using a shader.
 Shaders use ray-marching instead of rendering a mesh on vertices.
 If you are not familar with ray-marching, here are some excellent resources.

-- Inigo Quilez has done pioneering work on shaders and is the co-creator of shadertoy, another place you can write shaders.
-His website contains a wealth on information on shaders!!
+ Inigo Quilez has done pioneering work on shaders and is the co-creator of shadertoy, another  place you can write shaders.
+His website contains a wealth of information on shaders!!

   - [Inigo Quilez website] https://iquilezles.org
   - [Inigo Quilez youtube channel] https://www.youtube.com/c/InigoQuilez

+ Jamie Wong has a nice article on Ray Marching and Signed Distance Functyions.
+ [Ray Marching and Signed Distance Functions] http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/

+ Here are some wonderful tutorials by Daniel Shiffman:
+ - [Ray Casting 2d Coding Challenge] https://thecodingtrain.com/challenges/145-ray-casting-2d
-  - [Rendering Raycasting Coding Train challenge] https://thecodingtrain.com/challenges/146-rendering-ray-casting
+ - [Rendering Raycasting Coding challenge] https://thecodingtrain.com/challenges/146-rendering-ray-casting

+ Here is an awesome tutorial on ray marching by Martijn Steinrucken:
   - [Ray Marching for Dummies by The Art of Code] https://www.youtube.com/watch?v=PGtv-dBi2wE
-  - [Ray Marching and Signed Distance Functions] http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/

 ### Mixing two different shapes

   In this method, we start with a 2D shape and mix by a percentage with a 3D shape.
+Suppose you have always wondered, what would happen if you mixed a star with a circle (image on left)?
+Now you can find out.
+What about a Koch curve and a box?
+Believe it or not, you can do that too (image on right)!

 <img class="img" src="assets/star_box.jpg" alt="star_box" style=" display: block;
     margin-left: auto;